 Within two years of Dr K. M. Fozdar’s arrival, there were a total of 12 declared believers in the Bahá’í Faith, the first of whom was Mr Naraindas Jethanand.
 Thereafter, an election was held in April 1952 to decide who among the twelve would constitute the first governing body for Bahá’í affairs in Singapore.
 The nine elected members of this historic first Spiritual Assembly of the Bahá’ís of Singapore were

-(in alphabetical order): Mr Gianchand Datwani5, Mr Goh Beng Wan, Dr John Fozdar6, Dr K. M. Fozdar, Mrs Shirin Fozdar, Mr Kishenchand Khemani, Mr Motiram, Mr Ramsay, and Mr Teoh Geok Leng.
+(in alphabetical order): Mr Gianchand Datwani, Mr Goh Beng Wan, Dr John Fozdar, Dr K. M. Fozdar, Mrs Shirin Fozdar, Mr Kishenchand Khemani, Mr Motiram, Mr Ramsay, and Mr Teoh Geok Leng.

 [Photograph]